Etsy Shipping Strategy: Free Shipping, Buyer-Paid Shipping, and Profit Math

 - Measure the packed product, not just the product itself.

-- Include packaging and handling cost.
+- Include packaging and handling cost in your shipping model.

 Shipping strategy is pricing strategy.
 Treat it as part of the margin model, not as an afterthought after the listing price is set.